-North Atlantic right whales, that live and hunt in Canadian waters, are one of the most endangered species of large whales.
+The North Atlantic right whale, which lives and hunts in Canadian waters, is one of the most endangered species of large whales in the world.

 North Atlantic right whale population: How many are left?

 In 2005, North Atlantic right whales were listed as endangered under the Canadian Species at Risk Act and they have not yet shown signs of recovery.
 Their population is estimated to have fewer than 350 individuals remaining worldwide.1,2

 North Atlantic right whales are migratory animals mostly found along the Atlantic Coast of Canada during the summer and fall months where they are exposed to human activities.
 This near-surface, slow swimming species is particularly vulnerable to entanglement in fishing gear and collisions with ships.
 In Canada, these whales tend to congregate in the Bay of Fundy and along the Scotian Shelf.
 However, starting in 2017, large numbers have been sighted in the Gulf of St. Lawrence.

 Two per cent of the North Atlantic right whale population lost in two months

 In 2017, twelve North Atlantic right whales washed up along the shores of the Gulf of St. Lawrence and Newfoundland; an unusually high number of deaths for such a small population.
 Only six necropsies could be conducted as six of the carcasses could not be examined and their cause of death remains undetermined.
 Two of the whales had acute entanglement with fishing gear; reports for four of the whales indicated that blunt force trauma contributed to their deaths, which likely came from collisions with ships.

 Learn more about five endangered whale populations in Canadian waters, including the North Atlantic right whales, in this short video: